- Birmingham retains its position in Mercer’s global Quality of Living Index

 Birmingham has been ranked as having the highest quality of life of any English city outside of the capital, by the global Mercer Quality of Living Report 2017.

-Released today (Tuesday 14 March), the survey places Birmingham jointly with Glasgow in 53rd out of 231 global destinations.
+The survey places Birmingham jointly with Glasgow in 53rd out of 231 global destinations.
 The city is placed ahead of international hotspots such as Los Angeles, Hong Kong, Miami and Dubai.

 Mercer’s survey this year also includes an independent ‘City Infrastructure’ ranking, which places Birmingham jointly alongside Edinburgh and Glasgow, as the top UK cities outside London for the quality of their infrastructure.
 This ranking examines important factors such as transportation, electricity and water supply and the range of international flights available from local airports.